Joe-Withey/js-repl/README.md

 ## Install

-if you have atom package manager run `apm install ramda-repl`

-If not:

-- Clone the the repo into ~/.atom/packages
-- Run npm install
+`apm install ramda-repl --verbose`

+The package comes with babel et al so the install takes a while, install with the verbose flag to make sure it's all running ok

 ## Usage